LNooteboom/MiraiOS/README.md

 Custom x86_64 OS currently in development.

 Please don't bother cloning yet, this project is far from finished.
-Check back in a year or so.
+Check back in a few months or so.